 - Then, access the File menu, and choose the Save As option, as shown highlighted in blue within Figure 1, below.
 You can also use the F12 keyboard shortcut.

 Figure 1: Save As option within File menu

-General Options, as shown highlighted in red within Figure 2.
+- Now, click the Browse button, as shown highlighted in red within Figure 2, below.

 - To overwrite your previously password protected file, do not change the file name.

 - To make a copy of your password protected file that has the passwords removed or changed, type in a new file name.

 - If you choose the former option, PowerPoint will ask you whether you want to replace the existing file with the new file, as shown in Figure 5, below.
 Click the Yes button to continue.
 Alternatively, if you chose the latter option, then you will see no such warning and PowerPoint will continue saving the presentation to a new file name.

 Figure 5: Do you want to replace an existing file?

 PowerPoint Keyboard Shortcuts